 As the most popular mountain in Wales, it can get a little crowded on weekends and holidays, which for me doesn’t feel as special, so I always leave it to quieter times before visiting.
 Sunrise and sunset are beautiful up there.

 Just be sure to have all the right equipment, clothing and the experience/skills to be safe up there in winter conditions.
-Snowdon is not a mountain for beginner climbers - always check the weather and better still, find a experienced guide if you've not done much mountain walking.
+Yr Wyddfa (Snowdon) is not a mountain for beginner climbers - always check the weather and better still, find a experienced guide if you've not done much mountain walking.

-Throughout the Coronavirus lockdowns, I found new appreciation for exploring our village and the local beauty spots that surround us.
-I felt incredibly lucky to have all this on my doorstep during a time when we are being asked to stay home and stay safe.
+I found new appreciation for exploring our village and the local beauty spots that surround us.
+I felt incredibly lucky to have all this on my doorstep during a time when we were being asked to stay home and stay safe.
 There really isn’t anywhere I would rather be to do just that."

 My ideal minibreak around Wales